Press & Media

 Media Bio

-Over 15+ years, his career has run through Cisco, Siemens Energy, Landis+Gyr, and 1898 & Co.
-(Burns & McDonnell), where he built the Security & Risk Consulting practice from inception into a nationally recognized capability.
-Serving Fortune-level enterprises, federal agencies, and critical infrastructure operators across energy, manufacturing, defense, healthcare, and transportation, he reached Global Managing Director — the firm's senior leadership tier — in a practice he created from zero.
+Over more than 15 years with Cisco, Siemens Energy, Landis+Gyr, and 1898 & Co., Matt built the Security & Risk Consulting practice from inception into a nationally recognized capability, ultimately reaching Global Managing Director—the firm's senior leadership tier—in a practice he created from zero.